Careers at Peninsula Behavioral Health

 Live in a small town.
 Make a big impact.

 Peninsula Behavioral Health is a rural Certified Community Behavioral Health Clinic that provides patient-centered care with a multi-disciplinary team approach.
 We are growing and looking for new staff at a variety of experience levels.

 We value each and every employee that works with us.
 PBH proudly provides robust staff training and career development opportunities.
-In 2020, we are excited to bring EMDR and Motivational Interviewing training onsite.
+In 2020, we brought EMDR and Motivational Interviewing training onsite.

 Peninsula Behavioral Health is proud to offer the following competitive employee benefits package to all full-time staff:

 - Medical, dental, and vision health coverage

 - 403(b) retirement plan

 - Generous education / leave allowance

 - Graduated vacation leave starting at twelve days/year